Q1 vs Q2 contact analysis

 u = mda.Universe(PSF, DCD)

-/home/pbarletta/mambaforge/envs/mda-user-guide/lib/python3.9/site-packages/MDAnalysis/coordinates/DCD.py:165: DeprecationWarning: DCDReader currently makes independent timesteps by copying self.ts while other readers update self.ts inplace.
-This behaviour will be changed in 3.0 to be the same as other readers warnings.warn("DCDReader currently makes independent timesteps"
+/home/pbarletta/mambaforge/envs/guide/lib/python3.9/site-packages/MDAnalysis/coordinates/DCD.py:165: DeprecationWarning: DCDReader currently makes independent timesteps by copying self.ts while other readers update self.ts inplace.
+This behavior will be changed in 3.0 to be the same as other readers.
+Read more at https://github.com/MDAnalysis/mdanalysis/issues/3889 to learn if this change in behavior might affect you. warnings.warn("DCDReader currently makes independent timesteps"

 We choose to calculate contacts for all the alpha-carbons in the protein, and define the contact radius cutoff at 8 Angstrom. contacts.q1q2 returns a